 Located in Symphony Hall, the Archives is open for researchers and visitors Monday-Friday.
 We also welcome classrooms or other groups interested in exploring the BSO's history.
-To help us prepare for your visit, please make an appointment by calling (617) 638-9434 or you can send an email to firstname.lastname@example.org.
+To help us prepare for your visit, please make an appointment by submitting this form or by calling (617) 638-9434.

 Remote Reference Service

-The Archives also answers reference questions by telephone, mail and e-mail for those unable to visit in person.
+The Archives also answers reference questions submitted via our reference form, telephone, mail and e-mail for those unable to visit in person.
 When possible, we try to provide access to digital copies of original materials.
 However, based on item condition or the quantity of materials requested, the Archives may charge a fee for digitization of materials.

-Requests may be made via the telephone; however, requests submitted in writing, either through the mail or e-mail, are easier for us to process and fulfill.
+Requests may be made via the telephone; however, requests submitted via our form, are easier for us to process and fulfill.
 To further help us process your request more quickly, please provide us with as much relevant detail as possible.

 Audio Recording Requests

 To request a copy of an audio recording for study purposes, please fill out and submit the following Audio Request Form.

 Boston, MA 02115

 Phone: (617) 638-9434